pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 ##### Performance Reasoning

 We will need to do a re-transformation when we add new fields to the index, which we expect to do often.
 The faster we can do that, the more of those tickets we can do.
-With a two hour transformation stage we can do more than one such transformation a day, significantly improving our productivity.
+With a two hour transformation stage we can do more than one such transformation per day, significantly improving our productivity.

 ### Indexing

-The Indexer will query the transformation log to fetch the records cached by the Transformation step and index them into Solr as a batch.
+The Indexer will query the Transformation Log to fetch the records cached by the Transformation step and index them into Solr as a batch.

 #### Performance Requirements for Full Indexing